 The corded string trimmer is best for tackling a large garden or lawn if you don't mind putting up with the nuisance of the cord.
 They are lighter than gas models, less expensive, and start with the push of a button.
-Battery-powered models might be a good choice for lighter duty.
-They are the most convenient, but their battery life is often limited and can be drained quickly if caught up in tough stands of weeds and grass.
+Battery-powered models might be a good choice for lighter duty as they are the most convenient, but their battery life is often limited and can be drained quickly if caught up in tough stands of weeds and grass.

-What to Look for: Once again, these tools come in gas-powered, corded-electric, and battery styles.
-The task of the leaf blower uses quite a bit of energy, so a battery-operated blower's life between charges is quite limited.
-Therefore, these are best used if the task at hand is rather small.
+Leaf blowers also come in gas-powered, corded-electric, and battery models.
+The task of the leaf blower uses quite a bit of energy, so a battery-operated blower's life between charges is quite limited and is best used if the task at hand is rather small.

 The electric, corded blower is a good choice for home use, as it is a compromise between power and weight.
 These blowers have no emissions at the point of usage, start reliably and easily, and have plenty of power to move most leaf piles.
 Again, the cord can be a pain, as you'll be limited to within 100 feet or so of a power source.

 Gas blowers are used by pros and can be the right choice for those who maintain a large estate.
-Gas leaf blowers come in hand-held and backpack models.
-Both are more powerful than their corded counterparts, with the backpack blower being the more powerful of the bunch.
+Gas leaf blowers come in handheld and backpack models, both of which are more powerful than their corded counterparts, with the backpack blower being the most powerful of the bunch.
 This power comes at the cost of a more difficult start, a need for tune-ups, and having to keep gas on hand.

 The Toro 51592 Super Blower Vac ($55.97 with free shipping, a low by $9) has a 12-amp blower that works also as a vacuum, a 2-speed mower, and delivers up to 230 mph of air speed.

-What to Look for: Again, you'll chose between gas, corded-electric, and battery electric models.
+Again, you'll choose between gas, corded-electric, and battery electric models.
 And again, the battery models are best for light duty, the gas models for very heavy usage.
-Most homeowners will choose the corded model for the compromise between power and price as both the gas and battery models are more expensive.
+Most homeowners will opt for the corded model as a compromise between power and price: both the gas and battery models are more expensive.
 The corded models are lighter and quieter, too.

-A hedge trimmer's blade length determines how fast it can cut, and contributes to overall weight of the device.
+The blade length of a hedge trimmer determines how fast it can cut, and contributes to overall weight of the device.
 Home landscaping models usually fall within the 16" to 24" range.
 The distance between teeth determines the maximum size of the branch you can cut; home models usually measure 1/2" to 3/4".

-What to Look for: The cutting on a chain saw is done by a sharpened chain that races around the blade.
-Since this task takes some serious power, battery-operated chain saws are not a major player in the market.
-Your choices are between gas-powered and corded-electric models.
+The cutting on a chain saw is done by a sharpened chain that races around the blade.
+Since this task takes some serious power, battery-operated chain saws are not a major player in the market: your choices are either a gas-powered and corded-electric model.

 The gas-powered models cut faster than their counterparts and require less force.
-They are heavy, though, and noisy, and can produce fumes.
+They are, however, heavy and noisy and can produce fumes.
 They too need tune-ups.
-The electric saws are lighter and don't require fueling.
-They are less powerful than the gas-powered models, but suffice for moderate cutting needs.
-Frequent chain sharpening is necessary on both models in order to retain their cutting capabilities.
+The electric saws are lighter and don't require fueling; they are less powerful than the gas-powered models, but suffice for moderate cutting needs.
+Frequent chain sharpening is necessary for both models in order to retain their cutting capabilities.

-What to Look for: One walks behind a cultivator like an old-time plow being pulled by a horse.
+One walks behind a cultivator like an old-time plow being pulled by a horse.
 Gas-powered models are the most powerful, although extra weight comes with that power.
 Corded, electric models are lighter and suitable for most aerating.
-For really heavy work such as digging up new ground for a garden, a sister device to the cultivator, the tiller, is your best bet.
+For really heavy work, such as digging up new ground for a garden, the tiller (a sister device to the cultivator) is your best bet.

-Cultivators come in two styles: tines in front of the wheels or behind them.
+Cultivators come either with tines in front of the wheels or behind them.
 The former is better for tight spots, the latter for large open areas.
 Some can be adapted to mow lawns, edge, aerate, and plow.
 While most rotate forward, some cultivators offer a reverse feature that can be useful in difficult conditions.

-The Tiller Joe TJ600E 14" Tiller / Cultivator ($135.99 with free shipping, a low by $11) runs on electricity, weighs only 18 pounds, has a powerful 6.5 amp motor, has a 14" path and cultivates up to 7" into the soil with four front tines.
-It carries a full 2-year warranty.
+The Tiller Joe TJ600E 14" Tiller / Cultivator ($89.99 with free shipping, a low by $13) runs on electricity, weighs 18 pounds, has a powerful 6.5 amp motor, has a 14" path and cultivates up to 7" into the soil with four front tines.